willow-ahrens/Finch.jl/docs/src/benchmark.md

    benchmarking by compiling the function ahead of time, so it behaves like a normal Julia function.
 If you must use `@finch`, try to ensure that the code is type-stable.
-2. Finch fibers reuse memory from previous calls, so the first time a fiber is used in a finch function, it will allocate memory, but subsequent times not so much.
-If we want to benchmark the memory allocation, we can reconstruct the fiber each time.
+2. Finch tensors reuse memory from previous calls, so the first time a tensor is used in a Finch function, it will allocate memory, but subsequent times not so much.
+If we want to benchmark the memory allocation, we can reconstruct the tensor each time.
 Otherwise, we can let the repeated executions of the kernel measure the non-allocating runtime.
 3. Runtime for sparse code often depends on the sparsity pattern, so it's important to benchmark with representative data.
 Using standard matrices or tensors from